-S.NO: SAFE PROCEDURES FOR CONFINED SPACE ENTRY HAZARDS IF NOT FOLLOWED 4.1 Where temporary steel road plates are required, then they shall be minimum thickness: Heavy traffic load 20mm Light loading traffic 10mm Driveways and accesses 5mm Collapse of plates will cause vehicles fall into trenches.
-4.2 Do not work under a roadplate unless traffic is halted. in to trench.
-4.3 Check the condition of all roads plated daily.
-4.4 Support all road plates by overlapping each side of the trench by 600mm.
+S.NO: 4 SAFE PROCEDURES FOR CONFINED SPACE ENTRY HAZARDS IF NOT FOLLOWED 4.1 Where temporary steel road plates are required, then they shall be minimum thickness: Heavy traffic load 20mm Light loading traffic 10mm Driveways and accesses 5mm Collapse of plates will cause vehicles fall into trenches.
+4.2 Do not work under a roadplate unless traine is halted.
+Working under traffic will result in serious injuries if vehicles fall in to trench.
+Deteriorated plates will collapse.
+4.3 Check the condition of all roads plated daily. - 4.4 Support all road plates by overlapping each side of the trench by 600mm.
 This practice will give adequate stable support.